$f$-Differential Privacy Filters: Validity and Approximate Solutions: Natural -DP Filter

+The notion of lower closure \(\bar{\F}\) within \(\F^{\_\otimes}\) used above relies on convergence of trade-off functions, for which we adopt \(\Delta\)-divergence \citep{kaissis_beyond_2024} as the underlying metric.
+As an independent technical contribution, we prove that convergence in \(\Delta\)-divergence is equivalent to pointwise convergence on \((0,1]\) and to uniform convergence on compact subsets within \((0,1]\) (Theorem \ref{thm:unifying-fconv}, Appendix \ref{appx:convergences}), providing a flexible toolkit for theoretical analyses of trade-off function approximations.

-In fact, when the Blackwell chain property fails, there exists an incomparable pair of trade-off functions in \(\F^{\left(\_\otimes\right)\left(T-2\right)}\).
-This pair exhibits a calibration point and can be exploited to craft a counterexample to filter validity. \begin{restatable}{thm}{nochainisinvalid} Let \(\F\) be the family of tight \(f\)-DP guarantees of mechanisms available for adaptive selection at each step.
-In fully adaptive composition of up to \(T\) steps, if: \begin{enumerate} \item Some mechanism at step 1 is not \(\varepsilon\)-DP for any \(\varepsilon\), and \item \(\F^{\left(\_\otimes\right)\left(T-2\right)}\) fails to be a Blackwell chain, \end{enumerate} then the \(f\)-DP filter is invalid. \end{restatable} Theorem \ref{thm:validity} and Theorem \ref{thm:nochain=>invalid} together yield a sharp characterisation:
+We conclude this section by sharpening Corollary~\ref{cor:SG_counterexample} into a general converse statement. \begin{restatable}{thm}{nochainisinvalid} Let \(\F\) be the family of tight \(f\)-DP guarantees of mechanisms available for adaptive selection at each step.
+In fully adaptive composition of up to \(T\) steps, if: \begin{compactenum} \item Some mechanism at step 1 is not \(\varepsilon\)-DP for any \(\varepsilon\), and \item \(\F^{\left(\_\otimes\right)\left(T-2\right)}\) fails to be a Blackwell chain, \end{compactenum} then the \(f\)-DP filter is invalid. \end{restatable} Theorem \ref{thm:validity} and Theorem \ref{thm:nochain=>invalid} together yield a sharp characterisation: \textit{Beyond \(\varepsilon\)-DP mechanisms, the natural \(f\)-DP filter is valid if and only if \(\F^{\left(\_\otimes\right)\left(T-2\right)}\) is a Blackwell chain.}